You entered the most comprehensive Tennis Grand Slam Online Database

 Świątek represented Poland at the ITF World Junior Tennis Finals for 14-and-under girls twice in 2014 and 2015.
 She won all of her matches in 2014 to lead Poland to a ninth place finish out of 16 teams.
 The following year, she helped Poland go undefeated in the round robin stage to reach the semifinals. Świątek moved up to the 16-and-under Junior Fed Cup in 2016, where she played alongside Maja Chwalińska and Stefania Rogozińska-Dzik.
 Poland won the title, defeating the United States 2–1 in the final. Świątek won both of her rubbers in the final tie, defeating Amanda Anisimova in singles before partnering with Chwalińska to defeat Caty McNally and Claire Liu in the decisive doubles rubber.
 The last event of Świątek's junior career was the 2018 Summer Youth Olympic Games.
 Although she lost in the quarterfinals in singles to Clara Burel, she partnered with Slovenian Kaja Juvan to win the gold medal in doubles.
 They defeated Naito and Sato in the gold medal match, who were also Świątek's opponents in the French Open doubles final earlier in the year.

 Świątek made her senior Billie Jean King Cup debut in 2018 when Poland was in Europe/Africa Zone Group I. To advance out of this group, Poland need to win their round-robin group, a play-off tie against one of the other round robin group winners, and then another play-off tie as part of the separate World Group II Play-off round.
 They did not win their round-robin group in 2018 or 2019. Świątek won her only singles match in 2018.
 While she only won one of her three singles matches in 2019, she won both of her doubles matches while partnering with Alicja Rosolska.
 The following year, the format was changed so that Poland only needed to finish in the top two out of three teams in their round-robin group to reach the promotional play-off.
-Nonetheless, they won their group and defeated Sweden 2–0 in the play-off to advance to the separate Play-off round. Świątek won all three of her singles matches in the 2020 Europe/Africa Zone Group I round.
-Overall, Świątek has a 7–3 record at the Billie Jean King Cup, comprising 5–2 in singles and 2–1 in doubles.
+Nonetheless, they won their group and defeated Sweden 2–0 in the play-off to advance to the separate Play-off round. Świątek won all three of her singles matches in the 2020 Europe/Africa Zone Group I round, before skipping the Play-offs themselves.
+The following edition in 2022 had Poland facing Romania in the qualifying round, with Świątek winning her two games to help the team move on to the Finals.
+However, she did not attend the finals because the decisive round started very soon after the 2022 WTA Finals.
+The rib injury Świątek encountered shortly after exiting the 2023 Indian Wells Open also caused her to miss Poland's 2023 Billie Jean King cup qualifier against Kazakhstan in Astana.
+Overall, Świątek has a 9–3 record at the Fed Cup, comprising 7–2 in singles and 2–1 in doubles.
+In 2024, Świątek participated in a match against Switzerland winning two matches in singles and contributing to Poland's 4–0 win, which secured the country's place in November's Finals in Seville for a third consecutive year.

 Świątek's primary coach in her early junior years was Michał Kaznowski, who she worked with up to the 2016 French Open.
 Jolanta Rusin-Krzepota was her physical preparation trainer for roughly four years through the end of the 2019 US Open. Świątek has been coached by Piotr Sierzputowski since 2016.
-During the time Sierzputowski has been her coach, British former professional tennis player and former Polish Davis Cup coach Nick Brown has also served as a main consultant on occasion. Świątek also works with sports psychologist Daria Abramowicz.
+During the time Sierzputowski has been her coach, British former professional tennis player and former Polish Davis Cup coach Nick Brown has also served as a main consultant on occasion. Świątek also works with sports psychologist Daria Abramowicz and fitness trainer/physiologist Maciej Ryszczuk.

 Misc Subscribe now